-Michael is a Fellow of The American College of Trust and Estate Counsel.
-He is a frequent speaker at continuing legal education seminars and has served as an adjunct professor at Mitchell Hamline School of Law in St. Paul.
-Michael is also very active in the Minnesota State Bar Association, currently serving as a member of the Probate and Trust Law Section Council and as a past chair of the Section's Legislation Committee.
+Michael is a fellow of The American College of Trust and Estate Counsel and has also been recognized as a Notable Practitioner in Minnesota for Private Wealth Law in the 2018-2022 editions of the Chambers High Net Worth (HNW) guide.
+He is a frequent speaker at continuing legal education seminars and has served as an adjunct professor at Mitchell Hamline School of Law in St. Paul and the University of Minnesota Law School in Minneapolis.
+Michael serves as the chair of Maslon's Estate Planning Group and is also very active in the Minnesota State Bar Association, recently serving as chair of the Probate and Trust Law Section Council and previously as chair of the Section's Legislation Committee.

-Michael currently serves as chairman of the Board of Directors of Guild Incorporated, a St. Paul-based non-profit that works with individuals with severe mental illness.
-Before joining the board of Guild Incorporated, Michael was a founding member and past chair of the Board of Directors of the Twin Cities German Immersion School (TCGIS).
+Michael previously served as chairman of the board of directors of Guild Incorporated, a St. Paul-based nonprofit that works with individuals with severe mental illness.
+Before joining the board of Guild Incorporated, Michael was a founding member and past chair of the board of directors of the Twin Cities German Immersion School (TCGIS).

 Michael's hobbies include playing acoustic guitar, reading, photography, and listening to music.
-He attended Carleton College, where he majored in German.
-He attended law school at the University of Iowa.
+He attended Carleton College, where he majored in German, and attended law school at the University of Iowa.
 He is married and has two daughters.